 4. Medical change order form

-As mentioned earlier, a change order form is not just meant for a specific industry.
+As mentioned earlier, a change order template is not just meant for a specific industry.
 It is applied across a range of verticals.
-If you are working in the healthcare field where the patient has request for a change in the caregiver, you should use the following template.
+If you are working in the healthcare field where the patient has request for a change in the caregiver, you should use the following change order template.
 This takes necessary permission from the patient and also helps in better record keeping.
 Alternatively, this is a one-page change order form where patients, caregivers, and the project owner are informed about the requested change.

 5. Itemized change order template